GuideNepalInvestingFDMutual FundCITTax

 The projection table treats one rupee like another.
 Liquidity says otherwise.

-- FD.
+• FD.
 Premature withdrawal usually drops the rate by 1–2 percentage points and may cost a small penalty, but the money is yours within a working day.
-For a 1–3 year goal, this matters.
+For a 1–3 year goal, that matters.

-- Mutual fund.
+• Mutual fund.
 Listed schemes trade on NEPSE.
-You can sell on any trading day, but you sell at that day's NAV — which is the whole point of the variance discussion below.
+You can sell on any trading day, but the price is that day's NAV, which is the whole point of the variance discussion below.
 Settlement is T+2.

 If your रू 1,00,000 is earmarked for a wedding next Mangsir, putting it in CIT is a planning error, not a return-optimisation decision.
-The deduction is real and the interest is fine, but you genuinely can't pull the cash back next month.
+The deduction is real and the interest is fine, but the cash genuinely can't be pulled back next month.

 Layer 3: variance, not just expected return